seud0nym/tch-gui-unhide/wifi-booster/README.md

     - Not required as there will be no WAN interface.
 - Disables the DumaOS web servers
     - To free up some memory
-- Removes the Guest Wi-Fi networks and SSIDs
-    - You can optionally choose to retain the Guest SSIDs.

 ### Usage
 ```